Updated 05 October 2021

 What the middleware virtual file system allows us to do is intelligently handle retries on 503s.
 This means that we can prevent the drives from ever failing.
 The VFS also allows us to add some extra temporary caching in place to further reduce the amount of traffic going to Office 365 in the first place.

 This will make a massive improvement on the stability and performance of the drives.
-We still have a bit more testing to do before we take the plunge on the exact architecture of the solution, but we're hopeful of having a very robust answer to this problem within a few weeks.
+We still have a bit more testing to do before we take the plunge on the exact architecture of the solution, but we're hopeful of having a better method to handle this proin the coming weeks.

 If you've got any questions, please contact email@example.com